Gabrielnero000/PBR-Playground/README.md

 ---
 ## Section 0: Gallery of Experiments
 PBR is about genereate beautiful CG images, right?
 So here they are!
 The images in this section was generated during the research and development phase, using my code or existing PBR renders.
-I hope
+I hope you appreciate it!

 <img src="https://github.com/Gabrielnero000/PBR-Playground/blob/master/section-0/first.png?raw=true">
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NTA1Njc2MCwxMjg0MzUwNTM5LC0xNj
+eyJoaXN0b3J5IjpbLTEyMjczMjYyMzMsMTI4NDM1MDUzOSwtMT
-gwNDg5MDI5LC0yNTcwNjY1NzUsMTg1ODQ5MTE2OCwxNjMzODcz
+Y4MDQ4OTAyOSwtMjU3MDY2NTc1LDE4NTg0OTExNjgsMTYzMzg3
-MTQwXX0=
+MzE0MF19
 -->